 If You Do Not Have Several Years of Experience

 If you do not have at least 2 to 3 years of experience in the trade you would like to work in, you may need to do an apprenticeship.

 You can learn how to get a Certificate of Qualification in a specific trade at your local Employment Ontario apprenticeship office.
 At that office, you can make an appointment with a Training Consultant to discuss an apprenticeship.

 If you have several years of experience in the trade you want to work in, you must apply for a Certificate of Qualification.

-If your trade experience is not from working in Ontario, you will first have to pass a Trade Equivalency Assessment (TEA) provided by the Ontario College of Trades.
-The Ontario College of Trades created a TEA application guide that you must follow.
+If your trade experience is not from working in Ontario, you will first have to pass a Trade Equivalency Assessment (TEA) provided by the Skilled Trades Ontario.
+The Skilled Trades Ontario created a TEA application guide that you must follow.

 The guide outlines 4 steps in the TEA process:

 Get a TEA and Membership Application form.

 Review the Training Standard for the trade you want to join.
 The Training Standards are divided into 4 sectors:

 Prepare your application and supporting documents.
 These include: